andriesvdw1/andriesvdw1/README.md

 I am passionate about web development in ReactJS and software development in C#.NET.
 I am seeking an internship/graduate opportunity at a company in or around the Kempton Park and Pretoria area for the years 2025 or 2026.

-Currently I am working on a group project that combines ESP32 microcontroller electronics with a front-end (user interface), a backend (that bridges the communication between the front-end and the database) and a MySQL database.
+I am currently working on a group project that combines ESP32 microcontroller electronics with a front-end (user interface), a backend (that bridges the communication between the front-end and the database) and a MySQL database.
-This project aims to help university coaches to determine if athletes are overtraining or have low performance levels.
+This project aims to help university athletics coaches to determine if athletes are overtraining or have low training performance levels.

 Tools I am familiar with include:
 Git and Github